skoczen/django-ajax-uploader/README.md

 Credits
 =======
 Most of the backend abstraction was written by [chromano](https://github.com/chromano) and [shockflash](https://github.com/shockflash).
+MongoDB support and saner defaults by [chrisjones-brack3t](https://github.com/chrisjones-brack3t).

 This code began as such a trivial layer on top of [valum's uploader](http://valums.com/ajax-upload/), [boto](https://github.com/boto/boto), and [alex's ideas](http://kuhlit.blogspot.com/2011/04/ajax-file-uploads-and-csrf-in-django-13.html) it's silly.
 However, I didn't find any implementations that *just worked*, so hopefully it's useful to someone else.
 I also drew from these sources: